Interventional Radiology Fellowship

 About the IR Fellowship

-The Interventional Radiology (IR) Fellowship is designed to be a one-year training program.
-The goal for this program is to produce a well-trained interventional pediatric radiologist who works at a high level in the clinical, research and teaching arenas.
+The Interventional Radiology (IR) Fellowship at Children's Hospital of Philadelphia (CHOP) is designed to be a one-year training program to produce a well-trained interventional pediatric radiologist who works at a high level in the clinical, research, and teaching arenas.

-The IR fellow is expected to obtain informed consent for procedures, participate in all procedures under the supervision of a CHOP staff member, and participate in the follow-up care of the patient.
-The fellow will also participate in interpretation and dictation of results.
+The IR fellow is expected to participate in all procedures under the supervision of a CHOP staff member, engage in patient care on the IR consult service, and participate in an outpatient IR clinic.
+The fellow will also participate in multidisciplinary conferences, journal club, and peer learning conferences.

-There are several didactic conferences that the fellow may attend, including the IR teaching conference, IR M and M conference, IR journal club, surgical case conference, tumor board and vascular malformation clinic.
+There are several didactic opportunities that are tailored to fellow education, including weekly IR teaching conferences at CHOP and HUP, surgical case conference, tumor board and complex vascular anomalies clinic.

-The fellow will be expected to participate in clinical IR research and present at, at least one major academic meeting during the year.
-The fellow will have protected academic time.
+The fellow will be expected to participate in a research project and present at at least one major academic meeting during the year.

 How to apply